The concept of attribution in Customer Journey Analytics requires two components:

 A lookback window is the amount of time a conversion should look back to include touch points.
 Attribution models that give more credit to first interactions see larger differences when viewing different lookback windows.

 Visit lookback window: Looks back up to the beginning of a the visit where a conversion happened.
 Visit lookback windows are narrow, as they don’t look beyond the visit.
-Visit lookback windows respect the modified visit definition in virtual report suites.
+Visit lookback windows respect the modified visit definition in data views.

 Visitor lookback window: Looks at all visits back up to the 1st of the month of the current date range.
 Visitor lookback windows are wide, as they can span many visits.
 Visitor lookback considers all values from the beginning of the month of the report’s date range.
 For example, if the report date range is September 15 - September 30, the visitor lookback date range includes September 1 - September 30.

 Custom lookback window: Allows you to expand the attribution window beyond the reporting date range up to a maximum of 90 days.
 Custom lookback windows are evaluated on each conversion in the reporting period.
 For example, for a conversion occurring on Feb 20th, a lookback window of 10 days would evaluate all dimension touchpoints from Feb 10th to 20th in the attribution model.

 Depending on your lookback window and attribution model, channels receive different credit.
 The following are some notable examples: